Photo Courtesy of the Santa Monica Youth Orchestra.

 OGP grants are two years in length.
 The program funds one or more specific events or activities, including operating activities that are described as having a purpose.
-See the OGP project category descriptions on the Grantee List for examples of projects that are appropriate for each project category.
+See the OGP project category descriptions for examples of projects that are appropriate for each project category.

 - A project may be a part of an applicant's regular season or activities.
 Organizations that undertake a single short-term project in a year—a dance festival, for example—could apply for support for that event.
 Alternatively, they could identify certain components of their operations, such as funds to secure rehearsal space, market projects, pay artists, and/or associated activities, as their project.